chriscowley/pelican-chriscowley/content/2012-10-26-installing-adito-slash-openvpn-als-on-centos.md

----
-layout: post
 title: "Installing Adito/OpenVPN-ALS on CentOS"
 date: 2012-10-26 21:19
 comments: true
-categories: centos
----
-[OpenVPN-ALS](http://sourceforge.net/projects/openvpn-als), formerly known as Adito, is not to be confused with [OpenVPN](http://www.openvpn.net).
+[OpenVPN-ALS](https://sourceforge.net/projects/openvpn-als), formerly known as Adito, is not to be confused with [OpenVPN](https://www.openvpn.net).
 They both brilliant tools that work in completely different things, but in a similar way.
 Confused?
 Excellent...
 <!-- more -->

 OpenVPN-ALS (from now on known as Adito, because I find it less confusing) is a browser based SSL VPN that enables you to acess resources on your own network, even if you are behind a restrictive proxy and/or firewall.